ASHdevelopment/standards/ember.md

 <a name="data--data-binding"></a>
 ### 3.1 Data Binding

-Any new code written should only contain one-way data-binding
+Any new code written by ASH should only contain one-way data-binding.
+Third-party addons using two-way data-binding is ok, but be catious and conscious of the side effects it can have.

 > Why?
-Two-way data-binding can have unexpected side effects and data flowing only in one direction keeps things more predictable.
-It is harder to debug, timing can throw data off and it can unknowingly create endless loops in your code.
+Two-way data-binding can have unexpected side effects and data flowing only in one direction keeps things more predictable making it harder to debug.
 For example: if you pass the same data to 2 components and they both are allowed to change it.
 DDAU allows the parent to arbitrate those changes and resolve conflicts.
 Otherwise component A can, by the two-way binding chain, actually make changes you are not expecting in component B.

 ```javascript
 //Bad